reznet/S3MParser/README.md

 ### Exclude Channel

 Because the "drum" tracks in the module are currently mapped to the default piano midi sound, they can be very distracting.
-Use the `--exclude-channel` command line argument to exclude a channel from the output file.
+Use the `--exclude-channel <channel number>` command line argument to exclude a channel from the output file.
 For virt's songs, this means using `--exclude-channel 4 --exclude-channel 5`.

 ### Start Order

 Some songs have intros that use tempo and speed for special effects and cannot be easily understood with notation.
-Use the `--start-order` command line switch to specify which pattern in the song's pattern order to start from.
+Use the `--start-order <order number>` command line switch to specify which pattern in the song's pattern order to start from.
 You can get this information by opening the song in a tracker and going to the `Orders` page.
 Note that the order is not the same as the pattern number.

+### Pattern

+Use the `--pattern <patter number>` command line parameter to export a single pattern.
+This is mostly useful when debugging changes to this program.

 ## Examples
 ```
 S3mToMidi --file mysong.s3m

+# export pattern 20 from v-blast
+S3mToMidi --file v-blast.s3m --pattern 20

 # start v-bogey after the Top Gun intro and exclude the drum channels
 S3mToMidi --file v-bogey.s3m --channels-from-patterns --start-order 4 --exclude-channel 4 --exclude-channel 5